Welcome to today's edition of the Rush 24-7 podcast.

 They will coach him, but they will not abandon him.

-There are starting to get concerned, however, from the Chicago uh thanks, by the way, Mary Ollman for the phone call.
+They are starting to get concerned, however, from the Chicago, thanks, by the way, Mary Ellen, for the phone call.

-From the uh Chicago Tribune blog, it's called the Swamp.
+From the Chicago Tribune blog, it's called The Swamp.

-William Kneekirk, Obama should be in White House sooner.
+William Niekirk, Obama should be in the White House sooner.

-I I am I can't I cannot tell you how amazed at myself, even I sometimes am being on the cutting edge of societal evolution.
+I cannot tell you how amazed myself, even I sometimes am, being on the cutting edge of societal evolution.

 Yesterday I began the chant, where's Obama?

-And so today in the swamp at the Chicago Sun Times, Obama should be in White House sooner.
+And so today, in the swamp at the Chicago Sun-Times, Obama should be in the White House sooner.

 As the worst economic crisis since the Great Depression rages, he has said little while a lame duck president and divided Congress try to cope.